 The District Collection System consists of over 95 miles of sewer main and several thousand manholes.
 The care, maintenance, and function of the system fall upon the Collections Department.
 Our goal is to provide the absolute highest degree of service and reliability to the thousands of Estes Valley residents we are privileged to work for.
 These goals are realized through the use of many different techniques, practices, specialized equipment, and maintaining the drive to be the best.

 Sewer Main Cleaning and Inspection

 The District's high-velocity Jet Truck and CCTV inspection truck are the most important pieces of specialized equipment in the fleet and are the first line of defense in preventing sanitary sewer backups.
 Our jet truck is capable of discharging 65 gallons of water per minute at 2000 psi through 600 feet of 1" hose.
 Various nozzles are employed on the hose, each specifically designed to tackle tasks like root cutting, general cleaning, and removal of grease and grit.
-Our CCTV inspection truck consists of a self-propelled track mounted camera, 1000 feet of video cable, and specialized recording software and data management.
+Our CCTV inspection truck consists of a self-propelled track-mounted camera, 1000 feet of video cable, and specialized recording software and data management.
 The District sets a goal every year to jet and televises at least 10% of the collection system.
 This proactive approach not only ensures the proper everyday function of components but also enables staff to make informed decisions on trouble spots and prioritization for rehabilitation or replacement.

 System Rehabilitation and Replacement

 Much of the District collection system, like most other utilities, has an age problem.
 Dozens of miles of clay pipe and slowly deteriorating manholes have taken a beating from decades of ground movement, root intrusion, cracks, and groundwater infiltration.
 Constant planning and action is required to ensure the continued function of the system.
 Utilizing data gathered from our inspection program, potential projects develop and are then prioritized.
-Every project presents its own unique circumstances and set of challenges, and the District takes full advantage of both conventional construction methods as well as ever evolving trenchless rehabilitation and replacement technologies.
+Every project presents its own unique circumstances and set of challenges, and the District takes full advantage of both conventional construction methods as well as ever-evolving trenchless rehabilitation and replacement technologies.
 Projects are completed through both in-house construction and outside contractors.

 Fats Oils and Grease